DigitalBotLab/digital-twin-sdk/index.md

 2. Load balancing and caching mechanisms

 **VI.
 Use Cases and Examples**
-1. Illustrative examples of using the Digital Twins SDK
+1. Illustrative examples of using the Digital Twin SDK
 2. Real-world use cases and success stories

 **VII.
 Best Practices**